aditisandhu/alexa-ai-history-skill/README.md

 ## Requirements

 - Install [Node.js](https://nodejs.org/)

-- Install dependencies for the project (listed in the 'package.json folder in the 'src' directory)
+- Install dependencies listed in `src\package.json`

 This project was completed as a part of Udacity's Natural Language Processing Nanodegree.